nevali/libsql/README.md

 The included liburi is licensed under the Apache License, Version 2.0, and incorporates uriparser, which is licensed under the terms of the [New BSD license](http://uriparser.git.sourceforge.net/git/gitweb.cgi?p=uriparser/uriparser;a=blob;f=COPYING).

+The included [libedit](http://www.thrysoee.dk/editline/) is licensed under the terms of the [New BSD license](http://www.netbsd.org/about/redistribution.html).